Buying a Home in BC

 No. This exemption applies only to new construction — newly built homes, presale condos, and substantially renovated properties being sold for the first time.
 Resale homes have always been exempt from GST in Canada and continue to be.
 This legislation doesn't change anything for resale buyers.

-The full exemption applies to homes priced at $1,000,000 or less.
-At that price, the saving is $50,000 (5% GST eliminated entirely).
-Homes priced above $1,000,000 do not qualify for the exemption, and normal GST rules would apply.
+The full exemption applies to homes priced at $1,000,000 or less — saving up to $50,000 (5% GST eliminated entirely).
+For homes between $1,000,000 and $1,500,000, the rebate phases out linearly.
+At $1,250,000, for example, the rebate is $25,000.
+Homes above $1,500,000 do not qualify for any rebate.

 Yes — the GST exemption is completely separate from the FHSA and RRSP Home Buyers' Plan.
-A first-time buyer purchasing a $900,000 new build could potentially save $45,000 in GST (once in force), eliminate $16,000 in property transfer tax through the newly built home exemption, and access $100,000 in tax-advantaged savings through FHSA + RRSP HBP — a combined benefit of over $160,000.
+A first-time buyer purchasing a $900,000 new build in BC can save $45,000 in GST, eliminate $16,000 in property transfer tax, claim a $1,500 federal tax credit, and access up to $100,000 in tax-advantaged savings through FHSA + RRSP HBP — a combined benefit of over $160,000.

 Professional, knowledgeable, and genuinely invested in helping me find the perfect house.